Justinzpk/Runescapeguide/authenticator-verbose.md

     - Poison in the kitchen
     - Oil can in the basement **[BA, D, BA, EF, C, E]**
 - Complete VS by killing Count Draynor.
 - Drop all mage equipment as you walk.
-(Wizard hat, staff, runes)
+(Wizard hat, staff, runes + junk) keep coins for chainbody
-- Exit manor in east room, collecting the spade before you do so.
+- Exit manor in east room, **collecting the spade** before you do so.
 - Use spade on compost heap to west of manor for key.
 - Use poisoned fish food on fountain to southwest of manor, then search fountain.
 - Enter the manor.